lotsofs/livesplit-asl/README.md

 - Load remover.
 - Works with V2.070.00 65824, and V2.080.00 252822 and 269486.
 Other versions can be supported upon request.
 Contact: twitch.tv/lotsofs
 - In case of a game update on Steam, this will break.
 Please contact me immediately if this happens and I haven't noticed.
+- Autosplitter works but is very dumb.
+It splits every time the chapter changes.
+However, it cannot distinguish between what chapter you changed to.
+This means that if you just load up a map for practice, it will split.
+It also mean that this is an all or nothing autosplitter.
+Either have ~7 splits on average per level, or split manually.
+On the plus side, it recognizes the 'in between levels' part (scorescreen + loading + cutscenes), and it splitting each chapter means it can be useful for ILs.

 ## Carmageddon 2
 - Autosplitter